CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration

-We evaluated CharDiff using both restoration metrics (PSNR, SSIM~\cite{wang2004ssim}, LPIPS~\cite{zhang2018lpips}) and recognition metrics (CER and LPR Accuracy), and compared it against baseline models.
+We evaluated CharDiff-LP using both restoration metrics (PSNR, SSIM~\cite{wang2004ssim}, and LPIPS~\cite{zhang2018lpips}) and recognition metrics (CER and LPR accuracy), and compared it against the baseline models.
 Table~\ref{tab:quantitative-roboflow} presents the evaluation results on the Roboflow-LP dataset, whose test set consists of pairs of real HQ and synthetic LQ images.
-The real HQ images were used as ground truth to compute the restoration metrics.
-'FT on LPI' indicates that the model was fine-tuned on the license plate image dataset, Roboflow-LP, starting from its pretrained weights.
-DDPM and CharDiff were trained from scratch without any pretraining, using only LPI data.
+The real HQ images were used as ground truth to compute the restoration metrics. `Trained on LPI' indicates that the model was trained or fine-tuned on the license plate image dataset, Roboflow-LP, starting from its pretrained weights.
+DDPM and CharDiff-LP were trained from scratch without any pretraining, using only LPI data.

-The proposed model, CharDiff, demonstrated superior performance across all metrics.
-Compared to the strongest baseline, TCDM (FT), CharDiff improved PSNR by 0.19 dB, SSIM by 0.0076, and LPIPS by 0.0282.
-In addition, CharDiff outperformed the baseline models in terms of recognition performance.
-Compared to the second-best model, TCDM (FT), CharDiff reduced the Character Error Rate (CER) from 11.25\% to 8.10\%, corresponds to an absolute improvement of 3.15 percentage points (\%p) and a relative error reduction of 28.0\%.
-It also achieved the highest plate-level LPR accuracy of 69.7\%.
-Given the poor quality the test images (as shown in Fig.~\ref{fig:qualitative-roboflow}), these results confirm that the proposed character-level prior is highly effective in restoring global structure—crucial for identity preservation—as well as fine-grained details.
+In Table~\ref{tab:quantitative-roboflow}, the proposed model, CharDiff-LP, demonstrates superior performance across all metrics.
+Compared to the strongest baseline, TCDM (fine-tuned), CharDiff-LP improves PSNR by 0.19 dB, SSIM by 0.0076, and LPIPS by 0.0282.
+In addition, CharDiff-LP outperforms the baseline models in terms of recognition performance.
+Compared to the second-best model, TCDM (fine-tuned), CharDiff-LP reduces the Character Error Rate (CER) from 11.3\% to 8.1\%, corresponding to an absolute improvement of 3.2 percentage points and a relative error reduction of 28.3\%.
+It also achieves the highest plate-level LPR accuracy of 69.7\%.
+Given the poor quality of the test images (as shown in Fig.~\ref{fig:qualitative-roboflow}), these results demonstrate that the proposed character-level prior is highly effective in restoring global structure—crucial for identity preservation—as well as fine-grained details.